-Employees hired on or after June 18, 2011 and prior to January 1, 2013
+Employees hired on or after June 18, 2011

 Participants are required to contribute 8% of their annual covered salary.
 The District does not make the required contribution of District employees on their behalf and for their account.
-The District is required to contribute at an actuarially determined rate; the current rate is 15.66% of annual covered payroll.
+The District is required to contribute at an actuarially determined rate; the current rate is 16.133% of annual covered payroll.
 The contribution requirements of plan members and the District are established and may be amended by CALPERS.